BoltzExchange/boltz-backend/docs/claiming-swaps.md

----
-description: >-
+# 🙋‍♂️ Claims & Refunds

 This document provides an overview of claims and refunds, describes how Boltz API clients create claim and refund transactions and outlines emergency procedures for recovering funds from failed swaps.
----

-# 🙋‍♂️ Claims & Refunds

 ## Summary